WasabiMushyPeas/E28-Turbo/README.md

 The exhaust system will be 3" and will be made by me.

+> [!IMPORTANT]
+> The stock catalytic converter is very restrictive and should be replaced with a high flow catalytic converter (or removed...).

 ### Boost Controller

 The boost controller will be a manual boost controller.
 However an electronic boost controller is a good choice you can use something like the Mac boost solenoid.